Underdisc/PhonetGenerator/README.md

 You can either build it from source or check the release folder.
 Each of the zips in the release folder contain the configuration files needed to run the program.

-If you want to build from source, do this from the root of the repository.
-The makefile should already be generated, but in the case where the makefile does not work, feel free to generate your own.
+If you want to build from source, you can build the project using cmake.
 I am using version 3.6.2 of cmake.

 ```